expo/snack/docs/snack-sdk-migration.md

-# Migration Guide
+# SDK Migration Guide

 This guide helps with migration from snack-sdk@2 to snack-sdk@3.

 Conceptually, v3 is similar to v2 and exposes a Snack Session class which can be used to create Snacks, save them and connect to them using the Expo client.
 The API and types have however been overhauled to provide a leaner and more consistent API.
 V3 also supports first class TypeScript support, but the flow typings have been removed.

 ## Imports